rudra2311-patel/Assignment_for_Meetooshop_Patel_Rudra/README.md

 4. Run `flutter run`

 ## What I Learned

-Building this app taught me how to properly manage state in Flutter.
-I used a simple approach where a `ChangeNotifier` class holds the task list, and whenever tasks are added, deleted, or updated, it notifies the UI to rebuild.
-This was cleaner than using `setState` everywhere.

-The date picker integration took some trial and error - I had to figure out how to format dates properly and pass them between screens.
-Swipe-to-delete with `Dismissible` was surprisingly straightforward once I understood how it works.

-Overall, this project helped me understand how to structure a Flutter app with separate models, data handling, and UI layers instead of putting everything in one file.
+Creating this app taught me the importance of effective state management in Flutter.
+I implemented a straightforward method where a ChangeNotifier class maintains the task list, and whenever tasks are added, removed, or modified, it informs the UI to refresh.
+This approach was tidier than relying on setState throughout.
+Integrating the date picker involved some experimentation - I needed to learn how to format dates correctly and transfer them between screens.
+The swipe-to-delete feature using Dismissible turned out to be quite simple once I grasped its functionality.
+Overall, this project enhanced my understanding of how to organize a Flutter app with distinct models, data management, and UI components rather than consolidating everything into a single file.

-## Sources & Credits
+## Sources :

 - **Lottie Animation**: Empty state animation from [LottieFiles](https://lottiefiles.com/)
 - **Packages Used**: